 Election of chairman of the meeting (agenda item 2)

-The nominating committee, consisting of Per Håkan Börjesson (appointed by Investment AB Spiltan), chairman, Andras Vajlok (Westerinvest AB), Christoffer Häggblom (Lerit Förvaltning AB) and Håkan Sjunnesson, chairman of the Board of Directors, proposes Håkan Sjunnesson as chairman of the meeting.
+The nominating committee, consisting of Fredrik Wester, chairman of the Board of Directors, Per Håkan Börjesson (appointed by Investment AB Spiltan), chairman, Andras Vajlok (Westerinvest AB) and Peter Lindell (Lerit Förvaltning AB), proposes Fredrik Wester as chairman of the meeting.

 Resolution on the allocation of the company’s profits in accordance with the adopted balance sheet (agenda item 10)